-Coronavirus: 'Radical Change' To Life; Only 1 U.S. State Has Not Reported A Case
+Coronavirus: 'Radical Change' To Life; South America Has Nearly 1,000 Cases

 The name comes from the crownlike spikes the virus has on its surface — "corona" is Latin for "crown."
 Common human coronaviruses cause mild to moderate upper respiratory symptoms, including the common cold, while more severe types can cause pneumonia and death.

 This particular virus, officially known as SARS-CoV-2, is only the third strain of coronavirus known to frequently cause severe symptoms in humans.
-The other two are MERS and SARS.
+The other two are Middle East respiratory syndrome and severe acute respiratory syndrome.

 The primary symptoms of COVID-19 are fever, cough and shortness of breath.
 Some people also experience fatigue, headaches and, less frequently, diarrhea.
 Cases can range from mild to moderate to severe.
 About 80 percent of cases so far seem to be mild, according to the World Health Organization.